ArenRedd/arenredd.github.io/_posts/2025-05-26-adding-giscus-comments-to-jekyll.md

 ## 🧠 Final Thoughts

-Now my Jekyll blog has GitHub-native comments with zero bloat.
+Now my jekyll blog has github-native comments with zero bloat.
 No cookies.
 No trackers.
 Just clean Markdown and community interaction.

 And yeah — I broke everything along the way, but I built it back up better.